ABOUT ALDEA COUNSELING

 -

 Treatment length depends on the complexity of your presenting problems.
-Though it depends on each case, most anxiety and depression treatments tend to last between 6 and12 months.
-More complex presentation such as PTSD and Complex Trauma can last longer.
+Though it depends on each case, most anxiety and depression treatments tend to last between 6 and 12 months.
+More complex presentations such as PTSD and Complex Trauma can last longer.
 In some instances, clients come in with a very specific issue that they want to work on and/or limits to how long they can participate in the therapy.
 In such cases, we craft a treatment that addresses your specific need in the limited amount of time you are able to participate in the therapy.

 -